JorjaFox/website/_posts-old-blog/2011-02-01-january-2011-in-review.md

 On to the news!

 <h2>CSI</h2>
-After shutting down a mess of YouTube accounts run by fans, CBS turned around and made their own clip-site on YouTube, available for all countries (or at least I've not heard of anyone <em>not</em> having access).
+After shutting down a mess of YouTube accounts run by fans, CBS turned around and made their own clip-site on YouTube, available for all countries (or at least I've not heard of anyone _not_ having access).
 I posted all the <a href="https://jorjafox.net/2011/csi-11x10-418427-videos/">CSI 11x10 "418/427" Videos</a>, but you can see more at <a href="https://www.youtube.com/user/CSI">http://www.youtube.com/show/csi</a>.

 Speaking of YouTube, eagle eyed site posters found a couple old videos to delight.  <a href="https://jorjafox.net/2011/gsr-in-season-7/">CSI Season 7 clips about GSR</a>, and the infamous <a href="https://jorjafox.net/2011/csi-season-9-grissoms-goodbye/">CSI Season 9 interview where Billy said Sara is the heart of Grissom</a>.
 Awww.